gamurrrrr/EasyTimeScheduling/Stakeholder Communication/ProjectCharter.md

 ## 9. Major Deliverables

-Completion and upload of the basic functional website.
+- Completion and upload of the basic functional website.
 This will contain a calendar view as well as a way to add shifts for employees

-Completion and integration of user authentication into the website.
+- Completion and integration of user authentication into the website.
 This will allow shifts to be added for employees.

-Full integration of all multi-user features, such as shift change requests and the chat page.
+- Full integration of all multi-user features, such as shift change requests and the chat page.

-Fully completed site with finished design by the first week of December.
+- Fully completed site with finished design by the first week of December.

-Documentation page for users or FAQ/help page
+- Documentation page for users or FAQ/help page

 ## 10. Assumptions

-The business has reliable internet service.
+- The business has reliable internet service.

-Employees have basic computer knowledge
+- Employees have basic computer knowledge

-The business has modern computers and hardware
+- The business has modern computers and hardware

-The business works on a shift-based system instead of a salaried system.
+- The business works on a shift-based system instead of a salaried system.

 ## 11. Constraints

-Only 4 developers to cover all aspects of the application
+- Only 4 developers to cover all aspects of the application

-Time constraint: Only 8 weeks to provide a working product
+- Time constraint: Only 8 weeks to provide a working product

-The application must be web-based, not downloadable
+- The application must be web-based, not downloadable

-Limited data available; all data is fabricated for demonstration
+- Limited data available; all data is fabricated for demonstration

-Limited budget - $3400 total
+- Limited budget - $3400 total

 ## 12. Logistics

-Developer salary: $20 per hour
+- Developer salary: $20 per hour

-Hours per week: 3-5 hours, 2 meetings per week (in-lab and online)
+- Hours per week: 3-5 hours, 2 meetings per week (in-lab and online)

-Budget per week: $20 * 5 hours/week * 4 employees = $400/week
+- Budget per week: $20 * 5 hours/week * 4 employees = $400/week

-Software and equipment costs - $200 total (includes web hosting, software licenses, and internet service)
+- Software and equipment costs - $200 total (includes web hosting, software licenses, and internet service)

-Total budget: $400 * 8 weeks + $200  = $3400 total
+- Total budget: $400 * 8 weeks + $200  = $3400 total

 ## 13. Tech Stack
-Frontend: HTML/CSS, potentially using Tailwind CSS
+**Frontend**: HTML/CSS, potentially using Tailwind CSS

-Backend: TypeScript
+**Backend**: TypeScript

-Database: MySQL
+**Database**: MySQL

-Tools:
+**Tools**:
 - Postman: APIs
 - Figma: front-end prototyping

-Testing requirements:
+**Testing requirements**:
 - Unit testing
 - Integration testing
 - Acceptance testing